How do I get help with my finances?

 What is Financial Advice?

 You might think that advice is the simple stuff, but it’s the area where there is the most regulation.
 Planners and advisers need to have professional qualifications, they are licenced and they need to maintain their knowledge through a number of hours of continuous professional development.
 Currently this is set at 35 hours per year and all firms have to follow strict compliance and suitability procedures.
-Regulated financial advice is advice that goes beyond the mere provision of information and usually leads to some sort of recommendation.
+Regulated financial advice is advice that goes beyond the mere provision of information and usually leads to some sort of recommendation and/or product sale.
 When professionals talk about advice, they are usually referring to regulated advice.
 This is the technical stuff and includes areas such as investments, pensions, mortgages and insurance, as well trusts and estate planning.
 In simple terms, if you’re buying any kind of financial product, then it will be regulated.
 Debt advice is also a regulated activity.
 So, if you want advice on how to invest a lump sum or build a long-term financial plan, then you need a financial adviser or a planner and they will be giving you financial advice.

 Do I need a planner or an adviser?
 And what’s the difference?